 Need to Hire Housemaid?
-Here is how you should do it
+Here is how to do it

 Create a Job Profile or JD

-The first step to hiring should be creating a job profile of the housemaids or other ABCDE.
+The first step to hiring should be creating a job profile and job description of the housemaid or other unorganised workers.
 You may ask why.
 Let me explain: Have a job description or a JD can help you get clarity about many things.
 Some of these are:

-- What do you want the Helper to dd
+- What do you want the Helper to do.
+Depending on this:

 - What will be a time the helper will be needed for